Tuk Tuk Tours

 Krathong are usually made from polystyrene or the more environmentally-friendly bread, which is biodegradable and in most cases eaten by fish anyway.
 Coconut shells are also used to produce krathong in certain parts of the country, while the traditional method was to use pieces of banana tree trunk.
 In the north of Thailand, and the culture capital Chiang Mai in particular, Loy Krathong coincides with – but is distinct from – Yi Peng, a festival of the northern Thai Lanna culture.
 On set days during Yi Peng, thousands of hot air lanterns are launched into the night sky and result in a spectacular view.
 Among popular spots to release these khom loi lanterns is Mae Jo University, near Chiang Mai, where a mass launching takes place a week or so before the nationwide Loy Krathong celebrations.

 In 2021, there have been delays in confirming official activities as people are considering impact of COIVD-19.
 However, given Thailand is completely focused on domestic tourism there is proving to be a lot going on and many hotels are promoting heavily around Loy Krathong Staycations.

-Sukhotai and Chiang Mai are bot popular Loy Krathong destinations.
+Sukhotai and Chiang Mai are both popular Loy Krathong destinations.
 This year the Yi Peng festival will take place in and around Chiang Mai on October 31 – November 1.
 There are lots of events but for 2021 it is pretty quiet and reports that lanterns have been prohibited.